Geneticure/geneticure.com/STYLEGUIDE.md

     e.g. `<div class="hero"><img class="hero__bg"></div>

-    This makes the CSS better reflect the structure of the HTML, and is less to write.
+    This makes the CSS better reflect the structure of the HTML, is less to write, and means you get a nice collapsible tree in VSCode.

     Start a new compound class when an element is stylistically independent of its parent.
 Hard rule to enforce; you sorta know it when you see it.